separateurCreated with Sketch.

 Virtual tour was planned long before pandemic, but now is helping millions pray and find consolation.

-Plans for developing a virtual reality version of the shrine began long before the first case of the novel coronavirus showed up in Wuhan, China, however.
+Plans for developing a virtual reality version of the shrine began long before the onset of the Covid pandemic in 2019.
 Amy Giuliano, an American Catholic, contacted Dominican Fr.
-Lawrence Lew, rector of the shrine, in early 2019 because she admired his photographic work of sacred architecture.
+Lawrence Lew, rector of the shrine, early that year because she admired his photographic work of sacred architecture.

 As a former tour guide to the churches of Rome, Amy knew the power of this beauty as a way that leads to the truths of the Faith,” Fr.
 Lew told Aleteia.
 “So, she introduced me to her work, which she’d been trained to do at Yale, namely, to produce highly-professional and sophisticated VR tours.
 Her idea was that ‘an unprecedented number of people can personally explore the Church’s artistic patrimony through this new media.”